 Repot jewel orchids annually to make sure their soil stays fresh, especially if the plant is beginning to look overcrowded or stressed.
 Common signs that an orchid needs to be repotted include falling leaves and roots protruding from the surface of the soil.
 To repot, lift the root ball as a whole and replant in a fresh container, then backfill it with soil.
 Make sure not to pack too tightly to ensure that the plant is still draining well.

-Ludisia is a monotype genus and, cultivars aside contains only the one species.
+Ludisia is a monotype genus and, aside from cultivars, contains only the one species.
 However, it’s one of many vibrant orchids native to the tropical forests of Southeast Asia, which have the warm and wet conditions necessary to keep a stunning variety of orchids alive.
 Ornamental orchids are so popular in Singapore, Thailand, and all across the region that the trade in illegal, exotic species has led to the near-destruction of many beautiful varieties.
 This, in part, explains Ludisia’s relative rarity.

 Like life itself, growing jewel orchids is largely a matter of balance and moderation.
 All factors which contribute to their health must offset each other, and though they do need extraordinarily warm and humid conditions to thrive, they also need good aeration and a little light.
 The easiest way to damage these plants is to expose them to too much direct sunlight, so be careful not to burn them.
-Keep an eye out for typical orchid pests like scale, which can be dealt with using a good eco-friendly fertilizer, and watch for discolorations or falling leaves that can signify that the plant is somehow unhappy.
+Keep an eye out for typical orchid pests like scale, which can be dealt with using a good eco-friendly fertilizer, and watch for discolorations or falling leaves that can signify that the plant is somehow unhealthy.